Ak1ralin/CyberSecurity/Materials/03.Authentication/Authentication.md

 2. **What you have:** Token, ID, smart card, biometric devices.
 3. **Who/What you trust:** Third-party (Google, ChulaSSO), proximity/trusted zone(dress like student in campus, security would not check your id).

+### Desired Properties for Biomentric
+- Universality: Every person should have it (everyone has fingerprints).
+- Distinctiveness: No two people should have the same one.
+- Permanence: It shouldn't change over time.
+- Collectability: It must be easy to scan/measure.

 ## Authentication Protocols
 - Combine multiple methods (e.g., password + token).
 - Example: SSH login